 Ingredients

-- 2 cups cashew milk unsweetened (or can use almond milk unsweetened)
+- 2 cups cashew milk unsweetened (or can use almond milk unsweetened but cashew is better)

 - 1 (15 ounce can) lite coconut milk (or can use full fat, but it will have more fat)